 You likely have to deal with slow-moving inventory one time or another as an online seller.
 Retargeting ads can show surplus products from the store to potential customers using less budget and less effort.

-Retargeting ads keep a brand top of mind for potential customers that aren't ready to buy, even though most people are not interested in buying your product or service on the first visit.
+Retargeting ads keep a brand top of mind for custom audience that aren't ready to buy, even though most people are not interested in buying your product or service on the first visit.

 Frequently Asked Questions